fxm90/dev-notes/README.md

 ## #16 - Why `viewDidLoad` might be called before `init` has finished
 ⚡️ Be aware that the method `viewDidLoad` is being called immediately on accessing `self.view` in the initializer.
-It happens because that the view is not loaded at that time, but the property `self.view` should not return `nil`.
-So the view controller will load the view directly and call the corresponding method `viewDidLoad` afterwards.
+This happens because that the view is not loaded yet, but the property `self.view` shouldn't return `nil`.
+Therefore the view controller will load the view directly and call the corresponding method `viewDidLoad` afterwards.

 #### Example:
 ```swift